Project context and rationale

 - A ten course program (or 8 month) in SW in VN: The trainees will consist of current SW teachers at the ULSA who will in turn teach other SWs currently working or new SW students.

-- Master's study in VN for selected SW teachers who have achieved
+- Master's study in VN for selected SW teachers who have achieved the BSW.

 - Establishment of the Social Work Practice Centre (SWPC): this facility enables faculty and students to apply the knowledge and skills learned in class to directly benefit people in the community.
 Health promotion materials will also be distributed to clients attending the SWPC.